 Unfortunately, there are two minor misprints at the reverse side of the card: while the text on the card reads "...located between 71° - 81" N and 10° - 35" E", the correct text is supposed to read "...located between 71° - 81° N and 10° - 35° E".
 Also, new postal address from 01-Nov-2011 - the address printed on the QSL card is no longer in use.

 Getting there, staying there and going home again

 Planning to visit Svalbard yourself?
 Here is what you need to know:

 SAS provides a regular air service between Longyearbyen (IATA: LYR, ICAO: ENSB) and the Norwegian mainland.
 Flights depart from Tromsø and Oslo and are flown with Boeing 737 aircraft.
 Flight time from Tromsø is approximately 1 hour 30 minutes, directly from Oslo the flight time is close to 3 hours.
 Try to arrange for a ride on the flight deck, the panoramic view of Bear Island and the eastern coast of Svalbard is magnificent.
 Be aware, though, that actually seeing Bear Island is rare - it's normally covered by clouds.

-It is possible to stay at the JW5E club station.
+It is no longer possible to stay at the JW5E club station.
 Please refer to the JW5E information page for further information.
 If staying in a hotel is preferred, several options are available.
 The SAS Radisson Polar Hotel is located only a few minutes of walking from the radio shack (~600m), Mary-Ann's Polarrigg is even closer and has a unique atmosphere and a friendly owner.
 Spitsbergen Hotel is also a good place to stay.
 No matter where you stay, a bike is recommended in summertime to make your way around in Longyearbyen.
 Remember to bring with you a wide selection of warm and comfortable clothes even during the short summer months.